kurthuwig/faces/docs/api-reference.md

 Returns true if the clock is set to 24h display and false if set to 12h, i.e. using "am/pm".

+### 'deviceStatus:getAPILevel()
+Returns the Android API level that can be used to determine supported features.

 `weather` methods
 -----------------